 What to Do Before You Quit Your Job

-In many cases, as soon as you turn in your resignation, you're done.
-Some companies expect you to give two weeks notice, but others will want you out the door by the end of the day or even immediately.
-If it's immediately, you will be asked to box up your personal items, and you will be escorted to the door.
+In many cases, as soon as you turn in your resignation, you're done—your employer will ask you to hand over your work ID or badge and box up your personal items, and you will then be escorted to the door.

-Therefore, before you submit your resignation to your boss, make sure you are prepared to leave.
-You don't want to give any indication that you're moving on, like taking your photos off your desk or pictures off the wall, but you can quietly clear out your desk and clean up your computer.
+Before you submit your resignation to your boss, it's important to make sure you are prepared to leave.
+While you don't want to give any indication that you're moving on, like removing your photos from your desk or pictures from the wall, you can still discreetly clear out your desk and clean up your computer.

 Are You Covered?

-Clean up Your Computer
+Clean Up Your Computer

 That way, you won't have to worry about someone accessing your personal information in your absence.
-Below is a list of different items on your computer that you want to deal with before resigning:
+Below is a list of different items on your computer that you should deal with before resigning: